Rylan Clark: Other work

 In February 2014, Clark made a guest appearance in the Sky 1 comedy series Stella.
 In 2015, he reached the final of BBC One's Celebrity MasterChef.
 On 21 January 2016, he announced on Twitter that he would release his autobiography titled The Life of Rylan on 30 June 2016.
 It reached number 1 in The Sunday Times Bestsellers List.
 He appeared as Ryan, an air steward, in the 2016 film Absolutely Fabulous: The Movie.
 In 2017, he narrated the ITVBe reality series Spa Wars.
 In June 2020, it was announced that Clark would be co-hosting Big Brother: Best Shows Ever with Davina McCall.

 In December 2023, Clark was announced as the host of the upcoming Paramount+ reality dating game show Dating Naked UK.
 Filming took place in Colombia in February 2024.
 In 2024, Clark appeared in the panto, Jack and the Beanstalk at the Cliffs Pavilion, Southend-on-Sea and was nominated for his performance as Best Newcomer at The Pantomime Awards 2025.

-In May 2025, he appeared as a fictional version of himself in the fifteenth series of Doctor Who in which he has been cryogenically frozen for hundreds of years to preserve him as a host of "The Interstellar Song Contest", an intergalactic singing contest in the far future inspired by the Eurovision Song Contest.
+In May 2025, he appeared as a fictional version of himself in the fifteenth series of Doctor Who in which he has been cryogenically frozen for hundreds of years to preserve him as a host of "The Interstellar Song Contest," an intergalactic singing contest in the far future inspired by the Eurovision Song Contest.

+In October 2025, Clark co-presented Witches of Essex with Alice Roberts, a three-part series on Sky History.
+In December 2025, he returned to the Cliffs Pavilion, Southend-on-Sea to appear as the Fairy Godfather in the pantomime Cinderella.

+In December 2026, Clark will appear as the Diva of Dreams in the pantomime Sleeping Beauty at the Birmingham Hippodrome.

 Personal life

 Clark became engaged to Big Brother 14 housemate Dan Neal in September 2014, and they were married on 7 November 2015.
 On 27 June 2021, it was announced that the couple had separated after six years of marriage.
 At the end of the relationship, Clark had a breakdown and took four months off work, as well as spending a period of time in hospital.
 He said in an interview, "My body did completely shut down.
 I wouldn't eat.
 I went through a stage where I couldn't even talk, which for some people might be quite handy.
 My speech was just slurred.
 My mum thought I was having a stroke.
 My body just went.
 I went down to 9 st and I am 6 foot 4 [1.93 m]."
+Clark later commented on The Assembly that he had "no regrets" about his divorce.

 Clark lives in Brentwood, Essex.
 He is a supporter of West Ham United FC.

 Clark has made several references to perhaps being a persona, which he personifies within certain places.
-On podcasts and during interviews, he implies that there are fundamental and deep differences between "Ross" and "Rylan".
-Losing touch with "Ross", Clark believes, was a possible factor that triggered his breakdown.
+On podcasts and during interviews, he implies that there are fundamental and deep differences between "Ross" and "Rylan."
+Losing touch with "Ross," Clark believes, was a possible factor that triggered his breakdown.